sufrin/Red/AppleRed.md

    *FindSelDown* *ReplaceDown*

 since the *Find* and *Repl* minitexts are already set to the right pattern and replacement.

   * *ReplaceAll* (on the edit menu) replaces (without any interaction) all instances of the *Find* minitext in the current selection with the *Repl* minitext, and selects the resulting transformed text.

-The original selection is preserved in the cut buffer (and therefore in the cut ring), so this action can be undone immediately with *SwapSel*.
+    The original selection is preserved in the cut buffer (and therefore in the cut ring), so this action can be undone immediately with *SwapSel* if you are immediately overcome with remorse afterwards, and by browsing in the cut ring if the remorse takes longer to arrive.

-    If you want to "approve" each replacement interactively, then just use *FindSelDown* *ReplaceDown* in sequence repeatedly, undoing any replacement you don't approve of with *SwapSel*.
+    If you want to "approve" each replacement interactively, then just use *FindSelDown* *ReplaceDown* in sequence repeatedly, undoing any replacement you don't approve of with *SwapSel* (or *Undo*).

 ### Treatment of the Selection